hansenda/hansenda.github.io/education.md

 Theory and practice of translation from English into French II (ULiège, 2021)

-History and analysis of the use of video games (ULiège, 2020 &amp; 2021)
+History and analysis of the use of video games (ULiège, 2020, 2021, 2026)

 ### Projects